hans-jorg/efm32gg-stk3700-gcc-cmsis/20-ucos2/README.md

 ##Download

-It can be downloaded from Micrium website (register required).
+It couçld be downloaded from Micrium website and a register required).
+But now, after Micrium was acquired by SiliconLabs, it is now a open source project, housted on  [github](https://github.com/Micrium/uC-OS2).
+The license now permits commercial use.

 It is composed of a small set of C source and header files common to all platforms and another set, specific to a target.
 There are also different implementations of memory managers.